 Welcome to Inside Knowledge – the place to learn about preventing overwhelm, recovering from burn out and building resilience.
 My podcast, blog and series of online courses are my offering to the world.

-Inside Knowledge is a podcast about overcoming adversity, building greater resilience and creating a better life for yourself and those you love.
-Thanks for joining me on this journey of discovery as I talk to a new inspiring guest each week.
+Inside Knowledge, the podcast, is about overcoming adversity, building greater resilience and creating a better life for yourself and those you love.
+Join me on this journey of discovery as I talk to a new inspiring guest in each episode and explore the many ways that resilience impacts our lives.
 Start listening to the podcast straight away via this link.
 If you’d like to meet my wonderful guests you can find out more about them here.

 I’d love you to join my community.
 Join the Inside Knowledge Facebook page if you would like to stay up to date on current and future episodes of the podcast and new course releases – as well as links to great resources relating to resilience.
 Link to FB Page

 “There is no time for despair, no place for self-pity, no need for silence, no room for fear.
 We speak, we write, we do language.
 That is how civilizations heal.”
 Toni Morrison

 High on the Horse’s Back, She Danced, and Felt Herself Return Home